Kyle-Givler/ConsignmentShopDemo/README.md

 Dapper

+Seperate Core logic from the UI into a library

+Use NuGet packages

 The original video created a small demo application with a single form with hardcoded sample items and vendors.
 This project shows my ability to work with and extend an existing codebase.
 It demonstrates that I am able to work with SQL Server, stored procedures and Dapper.

 Please feel free to contact me if interested in talking about this project, C#, or employment oppertunities.
 Thanks for reading!